Yuvraj-Badmal/TuneSync-BringYourSpotifyOffline/README.md

 ```bash
 python main.py
 ```

-⚙️ Usage Guide
+---

+### **⚙️ Usage Guide**

-1️⃣ Log in with your Spotify account2️⃣ Choose a Playlist from your library3️⃣ Select "Download Entire Playlist" or "Select Songs to Download"4️⃣ Wait for downloads to complete & enjoy offline!
+1️⃣ Log in with your Spotify account
+2️⃣ Choose a Playlist from your library
+3️⃣ Select "Download Entire Playlist" or "Select Songs to Download" 4️⃣ Wait for downloads to complete & enjoy offline!

+---

-🛠️ Tech Stack & Libraries Used
+### **🛠️ Tech Stack & Libraries Used**

-✔ Python – Core logic & scripting✔ Spotipy – Connects to Spotify API✔ yt-dlp – Downloads audio from YouTube✔ Tkinter – GUI interface✔ FFmpeg – Converts audio to MP3✔ Mutagen – Adds metadata to MP3 files
+✔ Python – Core logic & scripting
+✔ Spotipy – Connects to Spotify API
+✔ yt-dlp – Downloads audio from YouTube
+✔ Tkinter – GUI interface
+✔ FFmpeg – Converts audio to MP3
+✔ Mutagen – Adds metadata to MP3 files

+---

-🚀 Future Enhancements (Next Steps)
+### **🚀 Future Enhancements (Next Steps)**

-🔹 Web Version – Convert into a Flask/Django app for remote access🔹 Mobile App – Build an Android/iOS version with Flutter🔹 Cloud Storage – Save downloaded MP3s to Google Drive or Dropbox🔹 More UI Enhancements – Dark mode, improved UX
+🔹 Web Version – Convert into a Flask/Django app for remote access 🔹 Mobile App – Build an Android/iOS version with Flutter 🔹 Cloud Storage – Save downloaded MP3s to Google Drive or Dropbox 🔹 More UI Enhancements – Dark mode, improved UX

-🤝 Contributing
+---

+### **🤝 Contributing**

 Contributions are welcome!
+To contribute:
+  1️⃣ Fork the repository
-To contribute:1️⃣ Fork the repository2️⃣ Create a new branch (feature-new)3️⃣ Commit changes & open a pull request
+  2️⃣ Create a new branch (feature-new)
+  3️⃣ Commit changes & open a pull request

-📜 License

-MIT License – Free to use & modify.
+---

-📢 Contact & Support
+### **📢 Contact & Support**

 💬 Have questions or feature requests?
-Open an issue!📧 Email: your.email@example.com📌 GitHub: Your Repo
+Open an issue!

-🔥 If you like this project, don't forget to star ⭐ it on GitHub! 🚀
+📧 Email: your.email@example.com

+---